dsyer/petclinic-snapshots/README.md

 It's still not super fast, it has to be said, and it relies on being able to `docker start` an existing container.
 Why is it not as fast as re-hydrating the VM image (running the same command) on the host?

+> NOTE: Instead of `--privileged` you can use `--device=/dev/kvm:/dev/kvm`, but that's probably just as bad securitywise.

 ## Deploy to Kubernetes

 Make a deployment: